cd223/MindPalaceService/README.md

 - `GET /palacesbyuser`

 **URL Parameters**
-- `username` the username of the user we are interested in
+- `user` the username of the user we are interested in

 **Response**